+How has your experience at Cranfield been so far?
 My experience is quite positive so far.
 I really like the campus.
 The most important point of mine about the university is that when I need help for something, I can find a way to solve my problem easily all the time.
 I believe this is because there are no undergraduate degrees in Cranfield.
 All academics and staff have time to fix their students problems, even if they are quite busy.

+What aspect of your course or time at Cranfield did you find most enjoyable?
 Cranfield was my first choice of my PhD application process and I never feel regretful for being here.
 On the contrary, I feel very grateful.
 Interaction with tutors/supervisors and students are great.
 I can find a solution easily when I need help with anything.
 The part of Cranfield that I have found most enjoyable is that all the members of the university are quite helpful and they all really like to be there.
 You can learn something useful from anyone you speak to.

+How have you found the combination of face-to-face and online learning?
 I can say it is quite useful if you have a good study space in your home.
 Online learning has so many advantageous.
 You can record the meeting/courses and listen them again when you need.
 Apparently, face-to-face learning is quite different than online learning but I can’t say it is more effective.
 I believe online learning is much better for this generation.

+What is the best thing about being a Cranfield student?
 The best thing about being a Cranfield student is the opportunities that we have as a Cranfield student.
 The university has a strong relationship with the industry.
 You can easily contact the companies, and this would help your future career to find a job.
 Also, as I am working in the lab, I would like to add that the facilities of the university are great.
 You can have anything that you need to use for your project.